sreyan-ghosh/mnist_project/README.md

 -> templates contains index.html file as web app skeleton

-### NOTES: The web app is non-functional.
+###### NOTES: The web app is non-functional.
 Model integration with web app using flask proving to be problem.
 Solutions are welcome via Issues or Pull Requests.
-I believe incorrect Jinja2 and AJAX syntax usage is the problem.
-Also, canvas is not getting painted.
+I believe incorrect Jinja2 and AJAX syntax usage is the problem.Also, canvas is not getting painted.
 Unfamiliarity with canvas usage is issue.
 Help required to correct it.